odoo/documentation/content/developer/reference/frontend/javascript_reference.rst

 Many2many Binary File (`many2many_binary`)
     This widget helps the user to upload or delete one or more files at the same time.

+    An image preview is available for files with the MIME type "image".

     Note that this widget is specific to the model `ir.attachment`.

     - Supported field types: `many2many`